 - Pour the ricotta mixture into the prepared pie.

-- Roll out the remaining pastry dough and cut out 6 strips slightly longer then the pie tin.
+- Roll out the remaining pastry dough and cut out 9 strips of dough slightly longer than the pie tin. (about 1 inch wide)

 - Place the strips of dough over the filling in a criss-cross pattern and trim off any excess.

-- Brush the strips of dough with milk and bake the pie for about 50 to 60 minutes or until a lovely golden brown.
+- Brush the strips of dough with milk and bake the pie in a preheated oven at 350 degrees F, for about 60 minutes or until a lovely golden brown.

 - Allow the ricotta pie to cool completely before refrigerating then dust with powdered sugar just before serving.

-- This ricotta pie actually tastes better the day after it is baked making it a great make ahead dessert.
+- This ricotta pie actually tastes better the day after it's baked making it a great make ahead dessert.